shakfu/sk-engines/docs/engines/gigaverb.md

 This table lives in `src/engine/gigaverb/gigaverb_engine.h` (the `index_of()` switch) and is the one spot to retune; everything else is the generic wrapper. `ParamId::ModSpeed` is intentionally absent - the MODFREQ knob routes to `set_mod_speed()`, which a gen engine does not receive (see [the method doc](../engine-types/gen.md#control-map) for the full reachability rules and the knob grammar in [README.md](README.md)).

-## Files

-The shared `src/engine/gen/` family and the generated `src/engine/gigaverb/` tree are described in [engine-types/gen.md](../engine-types/gen.md#files). gigaverb-specific:

-- `src/engine/gigaverb/gigaverb_engine.h` - the per-engine glue (traits + the control map above).
-Generated once, then hand-tuned; preserved across re-generation unless `--force-glue`.

-- `src/engine/gigaverb/gen/` - the copied gen~ export (Tom Erbe's gigaverb).
-Also the default source for `make gen-engines` (`GEN_EXPORTS` points back at it), so a regen is reproducible from the checkout.

 ## Build / flash / regenerate

 ```text